Hypoxic-Ischemic Encephalopathy (HIE)

 If your baby has been diagnosed with HIE, it is possible that it is the result of medical malpractice.
 If healthcare providers failed to take proper precautions for a high-risk pregnancy, failed to properly monitor your baby during the labor and delivery process, failed to react to concerns in your baby’s heartrate, failed to timely deliver your baby, or failed to provide timely and proper care after becoming suspicious that your baby may have suffered a loss of oxygen to his or her brain, their negligence may be the cause of the condition.

 New parents have a million things on their minds under the best circumstances.
 When their baby is born under scary circumstances and taken to the neonatal intensive care unit (NICU), their main concern is their baby’s health, not investigating whether their child’s condition is a result of medical malpractice.
-The attorneys at Edwards Kirby are here to listen with empathy, investigate and, if medical malpractice has occurred, fight with passion to recover the amount it will take to care for the baby as a result of the injuries caused by that malpractice.
+The HIE and birth asphyxia attorneys at Edwards Kirby are here to listen with empathy, investigate and, if medical malpractice has occurred, fight with passion to recover the amount it will take to care for the baby as a result of the injuries caused by that malpractice.
 With Edwards Kirby involved, parents can focus on their baby’s health and being good parents.
 Clients and colleagues continually trust our team because:

 - We’ve recovered hundreds of millions in compensation for our clients.